YazanSneneh/reading-notes-201/class-07.md

      Model uses objects to create a representation of the current page.
 It creates a new object for each element (and each individual section of text) within the page.
   * **GLOBAL JAVASCRIPT OBJECTS** :
     The global JavaScript objects represent things that the JavaScript language needs to create a model of.
 For example, there is an object that deals only with dates and times.

+### prototype object
+  * when we run our object it will be allocated inside the memory.
+  * when we have many objects inside our code it will consume the memory.
+  * properties inside the object sometimes execute some code, and it might be complex.
+  * this process will consume the memory and might crash the browser.
+  * to solve this problem we create methods of objects seperatley then link it to the constructor using the prototype.
+  * example ``` ConstructorName.prototype.method(){
+      this.property   // do something
+     }
+     and use it like so: object.method()```